KSK200/karthik_projects/README.md

 # karthik_projects
 Name=Karthik Kavathekar .
-Created some of the basics programs using python
+Created some of the basics projects using python